-"Haunting Newstead Abbey" - online panel discussion
+"Haunting Newstead Abbey" - online panel discussion from March 2021.

 "Horror-graphic: Colonial Ghosts, Haunted Futures and Phantom Dances"